Vietnamese Chicken Curry Recipe (Cà Ri Gà)

 - In a large pot on medium high heat, add oil and cook chicken for about 3 minutes on each side; remove.

 - In the same pot; sauté sliced onions, bruised lemongrass, lime leaves, garlic, ginger, chilies, and curry paste for about 1 minute.

-- Add in 4 cups of water or chicken broth; bring to a boil.
+- Add in water or chicken broth; bring to a boil.

-- Add chicken back in, turn heat on medium low; cover and allow to simmer for about 30 minutes.
+- Add chicken back in, turn heat down to low; cover and allow to simmer for about 30 minutes.